opendocsg/slw-judgments-backfill/2015_SGHC_211/report.md

 _The irregularity is procedural_

 55     It is not easy to determine if a particular irregularity is procedural or substantive.
-This was recognised in the Court of Appeal decisions of _Chang Benety and others v Tang Kin Fei and others_ [2012] 1 SLR 274 (“ _Chang Benety_ ”) and _Thio Keng Poon v Thio Syn Pyn and others and another appeal_ [2010] 3 SLR 143 (“ _Thio Keng Poon_ ”).
+This was recognised in the Court of Appeal decisions of _Chang Benety and others v Tang Kin Fei and others_ <span class="citation">[2012] 1 SLR 274</span> (“ _Chang Benety_ ”) and _Thio Keng Poon v Thio Syn Pyn and others and another appeal_ <span class="citation">[2010] 3 SLR 143</span> (“ _Thio Keng Poon_ ”).
 Both cases found the principles in the New South Wales Supreme Court case of _Cordiant Communications (Australia) Pty Ltd v The Communications Group Holdings Pty Ltd_ [2005] NSWSCC 1005 (“ _Cordiant_ ”) instructive.
 The following paragraphs from _Cordiant_ were cited in both cases:

  What, then, is the substantive irregularity as distinct from a procedural irregularity?
 In my view, the cases concerning the distinction between a substantive law or rule and a procedural law or rule provide some guidance.
 In John Pfeiffer Pty Ltd v Rogerson (2000) 203 CLR 503, Gleeson CJ, Gaudron, McHugh, Gummow and Hayne JJ said (at 543-544):